msalehsaudi/Cinema_data_analysis/README.md

 # Cinema_data_analysis
-Data analysis visualisation for hollywood movies
+Data analysis and visualisation for hollywood movies